-More Democratic women call on Madigan to step down
+Madigan: ‘No plans to resign’ as Dem women seek his ouster

 SPRINGFIELD, Ill.
-(AP) - State Sen. Iris Martinez, a respected and influential state and national Democratic Party leader, on Thursday joined a burgeoning group of Democratic lawmakers - all women - calling for Michael Madigan to relinquish his decades-long grip on Illinois politics by resigning as party leader, House speaker, or both, since he was implicated in a federal bribery investigation.
+(AP) - State Sen. Iris Martinez, a respected and influential state and national Democratic Party leader, on Thursday joined a burgeoning group of Democratic lawmakers - all women - calling for Michael Madigan to relinquish his decades-long grip on Illinois politics by resigning as party leader, House speaker, or both after he was implicated in a federal bribery investigation.

 Two others making similar demands Thursday bring to seven the number of Democratic women in the General Assembly wanting Madigan to surrender his virtual control of the Capitol after federal prosecutors named him in a criminal investigation.
-In the July 17 deferred prosecution agreement, ComEd acknowledged it used bribes in Springfield to get legislation favorable to the utility giant and that it involved the speaker of the House, without naming the 78-year-old Madigan.
+In the July 17 deferred prosecution agreement, ComEd acknowledged it used bribes in Springfield to get legislation favorable to the utility giant and the document says it involved the speaker of the House, without naming the 78-year-old Madigan.

 “It’s very clear in what you’re reading in the ComEd document,” said Martinez, the DNC’s Hispanic Caucus chairwoman and a state party committeewoman for 26 years.
 “You know nothing happens in Springfield without the speaker signing off.
 You don’t have to read between the lines to see what is going on.”

 Madigan, who has been at the House helm for 35 of the past 37 years - the longest tenure of any legislative leader in U.S. history - has not been charged with wrongdoing.
-He has said he has done nothing wrong and is cooperating in the ongoing investigation.
-His spokeswoman, Maura Possley, declined comment Thursday.
+In a statement released late Thursday, he repeated his assertion of inculpability and “will continue to lead the effort to defeat Donald Trump” and add Democrats to Capitol Hill and the Statehouse.

+“I understand that the last couple of weeks have been difficult for our caucus and party, and I have had many candid conversations with members of the Democratic caucus on this matter,” Madigan said.
+“The feedback is positive and demonstrates continued support for me and my leadership roles.
+I have no plans to resign.”

 The others joining Martinez, who wants Madigan out as party chairman to prevent a “distraction” at the presidential nominating convention next month, on Thursday were Reps.
 Stephanie Kifowit of Oswego and Kelly Cassidy of Chicago.
 Earlier, Sen. Melinda Bush of Grayslake, a leader on sexual-harassment prevention, and Heather Steans of Chicago, a Senate budget negotiator, came out for Madigan’s resignation of one or both posts.